By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 The filter transactions feature allows the user to change the filter for the list of transactions.

-The arguments supported by this feature are: Month
+The arguments supported by this feature are: Month, Year, Category and TransactionType.
+All of these arguments are

 optional, but the user has to input at least one argument for the command to be valid.